nus-cs2103-AY2223S2/ip/docs/README.md

 Example: `todo read book`

-Expected outcome: Adds a To-Do to the task list with the description "Take out the trash".
+Expected outcome: Adds a To-Do to the task list with the description "read book".

 ### `deadline` - Adds a deadline